 This post analyses the Law "Make other People come to you, use Bait if Necessary".
 What follows is an in-depth summary with approximately 3300 words on making others lower their defences and come to you, prone to making mistakes.

 Welcome, my most magnificent reader!
-Here is the first remastered (aka the first time I actually proofread anything I wrote 😉 blog post.
+Here is the first summary of the grandiose strategy book "The 48 Laws of Power".
 Why do I start with number 8 and not #1 you might ask yourself?
 You will find the answer nicely wrapped up and hidden in the text.
 Enjoy.